 As contributions arrived from supporters and admirers, sculptor Emmanual Hahn, another Orillia resident, designed the Leacock Memorial Medal.
 The first recipient was Harry Symons for his book, Ojibway Melody.
 The award was presented at a dinner in Orillia, June 1947.
 Elizabeth Wyn Wood’s bronze bust of Leacock was completed in 1951 and was unveiled by the Premier of Ontario, Leslie Frost.
 The sculpture is displayed in the Orillia Public Library, where one may also find a collection of Leacock’s books.
 Thus by 1951, all three immediate objectives had been reached.

 The Stephen Leacock Memorial Medal has been awarded every year since 1947, with the exception of 1959.
-The number of entries has grown until, in 1998, a total of fifty-five books were put forward for consideration.
-A panel of judges is appointed from across Canada by a committee of the Associates’ Board of Directors.
-Publishers and writers across Canada await the announcement of the winner each year.
-A shortlist of five books is published in [April] and the winning book is announced [at the end of] April.
-The medal and cash award is presented at the Award Dinner held in early June in Orillia.
+The number of entries has grown until, in 2015, a total of 73 books were put forward for consideration.
 The award has attained an international reputation and is the only award of its kind for Canadian humour.

 In 1969, to mark the centenary of Leacock’s birth, the Associates established a publication called The Newspacket.
 It was originally published as a quarterly newsletter; now it is published three times a year: January, May and September, serving not only as a vehicle of communication for Associates and Leacock fans around the world, but as a showcase for writers of humour.

 In 1977, the Board formed a committee to administer a Student Award for Humour to encourage young writers.
 The committee sponsored an annual writing competition among secondary school students in Simcoe County.
 This competition was withdrawn in 1993.
 A successful revival of this competition took place in the fall of 2000 with two categories offered: Secondary Schools and Community Colleges.
-The winners were honoured at the June 2001 Award Dinner.
+The contest carries on today with entries open to all Canadian high school students.

-The Board of Directors of the Stephen Leacock Associates and the Stephen Leacock Memorial Museum work in close cooperation to promote the legacy of Stephen Leacock and the authors of Canadian humour.
+The Board of Directors of the Stephen Leacock Associates and the Stephen Leacock National Museum work in close cooperation to promote the legacy of Stephen Leacock and the authors of Canadian humour.